muhme/joomla-branches-tester/README.md

 scripts/xdebug off
 ```

 Enabling Xdebug requires at least PHP 8.0.
-Used ports are 79xx, for the given example 7953 (with 3.10 exception using 7910).
+Used ports are 79xx, for the given example 7953 and for Joomla version 3.10 using port 7910.

 ### IPv6